ericalarcon/AndroidBasicFramework/README.md

 <activity android:name=".YourMainActivity"
             android:configChanges="orientation|keyboardHidden|screenSize">
 ```
-*If you add an another activity later, you must come here and add the attribute*<br/>
+*If you add an another activity later, you must come here and add the attribute*

 7. To support tablet layout: Edit your style.xml file located in res/values and, inside the `<style>` tag, add:
 ```xml